ffuertes/readable/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Contributing

+This repository is my own version of the final assessment project for Udacity's React-Redux course.
+After reviewed it will be no longer be maintained.
+Therefore, I most likely will not accept pull requests.

+## License

+The content of this repository is licensed under a Creative Commons Attribution License.